Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Numerical results: from kinetic to potential dominance

-\item[\(\boldsymbol{\hat L\propto\hat\phi}\) \textbf{GKLS dynamics, Fig.~\ref{fig:WignerLindblad}:}] The GKLS evolution produces a marginal in \(\phi\) probability density that is very similar to that of the Schr\"odinger dynamics.
+\item[ \textbf{GKLS dynamics, Fig.~\ref{fig:WignerLindblad}:}] The GKLS evolution produces a marginal in \(\phi\) probability density that is very similar to that of the Schr\"odinger dynamics.
 However, bath-induced decoherence strongly suppresses nonclassical correlations (fringing and regions of Wigner-function negativity~\cite{hudson1974wigner,Wignegativity}).
-By the end of the simulation interval, the Wigner function describes a highly mixed state with essentially the same false-vacuum occupation probability \(P_{\rm false} \approx 0.48\) as the closed-system dynamics.
+By the end of the simulation interval, the Wigner function describes a highly mixed state with essentially the same false-vacuum occupation probability \(P_{\rm false} \simeq 0.48\) as the closed-system dynamics.

 \item[\textbf{Parameter sweeps, Fig.~\ref{fig:threefigs}:}] Panel~(a) shows that decreasing the adiabaticity parameter \(\tilde\mu\) (at fixed initial state) increases late-time \(P_{\rm false}\) for GKLS dynamics \eqref{eq:GKLS_phi_only}, reflecting non-adiabatic \emph{barrier switch-on} that freezes population in an excited configuration.
-Panel~(b) shows that purity loss accelerates as \(\tilde\mu\) decreases, due to larger Hubble rates enhancing stochastic-inflation–induced mixing.
-We found that increasing \(\lambda\) at fixed \(\tilde\mu\) leaves \(P_{\rm false}(N)\) essentially unchanged yet significantly speeds up purity loss as evidenced in Panel~(c).
+Panel~(b) shows that purity loss accelerates as \(\tilde\mu\) decreases, as non-adiabaticity generates superpositions across both vacua, which are decohered more rapidly than localized states.
+We found that increasing \(\lambda\) at fixed \(\tilde\mu\) leaves \(P_{\rm false}(N)\) essentially unchanged yet significantly speeds up purity loss as evidenced in Panel~(c). \end{description}

-\item[\(\boldsymbol{\hat L\propto\hat\pi_\phi}\) \textbf{GKLS and stochastic-inflation SSE, Fig.~\ref{fig:WignerStochasticInflation}:}] Panel~(a) shows a purity sweep for the GKLS dynamics~\eqref{eq:GKLS_pi_only}.
-With only the stochastic-inflation Lindblad operator present, increasing \(\tilde\mu\) suppresses mixing and keeps the state closer to pure.
-Panels~(b) and (c) display a representative SSE trajectory for the corresponding stochastic-inflation unraveling.
-The Wigner function undergoes strong shear and diffusion and is quite similar to the shape of the closed-system non-adiabatic dynamics in Fig.~\ref{fig:WignerHam}, but randomly translated, while in superposition over both vacua.
-Interestingly, since quantum signatures remain in the Wigner function, one finds a state that has {\it not} decohered, despite the fact that the purity has drastically decreased.